 The Book of Common Prayer tells us that, “Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body the Church.
 The bond which God establishes in Baptism is indissoluble.”

 Church of the Apostles is a vibrant spiritual community, a place of welcome and spiritual nurture for children and adults.
-We are thankful to share in a happy day when someone is baptized and we stand ready to assist you and your family in joys and challenges that may come later.
+We share in a happy day when a baptism takes place and we stand ready to assist you and your family in joys and challenges that may arise in the future.

 There are four principal days for Baptism in the Episcopal Church: